Keeping your home when in prison

 Claim benefits to help with housing costs

-You may be able to claim certain benefits if you can't meet your rent or mortgage payments whilst in prison.
+You or your partner may be able to get universal credit or an SMI loan if you can't meet your rent or mortgage payments whilst in prison.

-If you have a mortgage, your partner may be able get support for mortgage interest (SMI) payments as part of a claim for other benefits.
+If you have a mortgage, your partner may be able get a support for mortgage interest (SMI) loan as part of a claim for other benefits.